Bluesky at Home » Home Decor » Green and White Rustic Winter Decor Ideas

 Now for the coffee table.

 Our coffee table is rectangular and I have been looking for a round basket for it for months.
 Either they were too big or too small or too heavy.
 I just happened on this one at HomeGoods ($14.99) and grabbed it.
-It was a perfect size, not too shallow or too deep and it had an interesting design.
+It was a perfect size, not too shallow and not too deep and it had an interesting design.

 Here is another round basket/tray I found that would be really nice for styling.

 Now for the fun of filling it.
 I had to have something white, something green, and something rustic.
-I meant to show you the step~by~step, but this vignette came together so quickly, I forgot.
+I meant to show you the step-by step,-but this vignette came together so quickly, I forgot.

 The white was a large white candle that I took out of our tall metal candle stand in the entry.

-The green was, of course, a couple of stems of faux greenery, and the green glass bottles I found at a local antique mall last spring.
-These bottles will be great to use for St. Patrick’s Day decor.
+The green was, of course, a couple of stems of faux greenery, and the green glass bottles I found at a local antique mall.

 Again, this winter vignette seemed to arrange itself.